PdxCodeGuild/Full-Stack-Day-Class/notes/course-logistics.md

 ## Schedule

 This course is 12 weeks or 60 days long.
-Class is every week day.
+Class sessions are every week day.

-Each class is from 9:30 A.M. to 4:30 P.M with an hour-long lunch break from 12:30 P.M. to 1:30 P.M.
+Each class session is from 9:30 A.M. to 4:30 P.M with an hour-long lunch break from 12:30 P.M. to 1:30 P.M.

 ### Holidays

-PDX Code Guild doesn't hold class on the following holidays.
+PDX Code Guild doesn't hold class sessions on the following holidays.
 Holidays don't affect the length of the course; the end date is pushed back.

 * Independence Day